-• When you are going to eat a meal with a lot of iron in it - a meal with beans, tofu, fish or meat and leaves - do not eat tea-leaf salad, drink any kind of tea, coffee, or cola within an hour of that meal.
+- Whenever you have the chance to eat black sticky rice instead of white rice, choose the black rice.
+Black rice has more than twice the micronutrients of white rice. - ▶ When you are going to eat a meal with a lot of iron in it a meal with beans, tofu, fish or meat and leaves do not eat tea-leaf salad, drink any kind of tea, coffee, cola, or chocolate within an hour of that meal.
 These prevent your body from using much of the iron that was in your meal.

-• Always have some salad of leaves or fruit with your meal.
-Fresh fruit and vegetables that are high in Vitamin C (such as hot and sour foods) help your body to absorb iron.

-• Do not eat snacks made of white flour every day.
-These include snacks like fried dough sticks, tat ta-ya (sugar palata) and bread.
-These have few micronutrients.

-• Avoid sweet drinks, especially energy drinks.
+- Always have some salad of leaves or fruit with your meal.
+Fresh fruit and vegetables that are high in Vitamin C (such as hot and sour foods) help your body to absorb iron. - Do not eat snacks made of white flour every day.
+These include snacks like fried dough sticks, htat ta-ya (sugar palata) and bread.
+These have few micronutrients. - Avoid sweet drinks, especially energy drinks.
 If you are at a cold-drinks shop with your friends, you can choose soy milk or lime juice with just a little sugar instead.
-One sweet drink has all the sugar you should eat in an entire day - and all at once, which is not good for your body.

-• Try to eat something with turmeric every day.
+One sweet drink has all the sugar you should eat in an entire day and all at once, which is not good for your body. - Try to eat something with turmeric every day.
 Eat something with black pepper in the same meal.
-Turmeric is good for your immune system, and pepper helps your body use it.

-1. What is 'good' food?
+Turmeric is good for your immune system, and pepper helps your body use it. - 1.
+What is 'good' food?
 You can look at food from several perspectives.
 From a cultural perspective, the whiter the rice is, the better the quality.
 From a nutritional perspective, the darker the rice is, the better the quality.
 From a personal perspective, your favourite kind of rice is the best.
-Think about drinks and snacks from different perspectives.

-2. Use Table 3 at the end of this chapter and Appendix C to help you plan the food you will eat for one day.
+Think about drinks and snacks from different perspectives. - 2.
+Use Tables 2 and 3 at the end of this chapter and Appendix C to help you plan the food you will eat for one day.
 Make sure you include proteins and micronutrients and eat a variety of foods.

-Breakfast Lunch Snack Dinner
+Breakfast Lunch Snacks Dinner Total

 Proteins

 Iron

 Vit A

-Vit B 1
+Vit B1

-Vit B 3
+Vit B3

-6.3.
-Nutrition and Weakness
+6.3 Nutrition and Weakness